Chatbots: What are they exactly? And why are they all the rave today?

 3. Go beyond the audience member number.

 Simply tracking how many chatbot users you have in total as well as within your active audience isn’t good enough.
 You should also be tracking the incoming source of your users by feeding them into a custom workflow and tagging them per the incoming channel.

 4. Use your “confusion rate” (CR) as a guiding star.

 The “Confusion Rate” or CR is basically the number of times that your chatbot shows users the default message: “I’m sorry, I couldn’t understand you.”
 The CR also shows you the total number of messages received.
-By reviewing and analyzing your chatbot’s CR, you can look for areas in which to improve your chatbot.
+By reviewing and analyzing your chatbot’s CR, you can look for areas in which to improve.

 One of your primary goals should be to constantly analyze and improve your chatbot content.
-This can include refreshing your chatbot’s script from time to time, or giving your chatbot more or additional content to share with your users.
+This can include refreshing your chatbot’s script from time to time, or giving it additional content to share with your users.

 For example, maybe instead of using your default “I’m sorry…” message, you alter or improve it to say, “I’m sorry.
 I couldn’t understand you, but here are some things you may be interested in…” This way the user doesn’t get frustrated or confused while trying to talk to your bot.